Pond planting marginal shelves:

-You need to take into account the depth of the basket to calculate how deep the plant will be in the water when placed on a particular depth shelf.
-Basket heights: (9cm = 3 1/2″, 1 litre=11cm/4 1/2″ and 2 litre=15cm/ 6″ tall).
+We have taken into account the depth of the basket we send each plant in to calculate how deep the plant will be in the water when placed on a particular depth shelf.

-Water depth is vital to marginal pond plants – too deep and one variety will not thrive, too shallow and some varieties will not receive the frost/ice protection over their crowns that they would receive from deeper water.
+Water depth is vital to marginal pond plants – too deep and one variety will not thrive, too shallow and some varieties will not receive the frost/ice protection over their crowns available in deeper water.

-These plants will sit between cobbles or rocks and will be happy with their roots in water but with little or no water over their crowns.
-These shelf pond plants can be divided into 2 types – those that spread horizontally across the water – rafting plants and those that grow vertically up and out of the water (emergent plants).
+- Shelf pond plants can be divided into 2 types – horizontal spreaders across the water – rafting plants and vertically up and out of the water (emergent plants).

-These plants can also grow in wet mud in a muddy bog garden or on a wet, muddy stream edge with their crowns exposed above water level.
+- Shelf 0 plants can also grow in wet mud in a muddy bog garden or on a wet, muddy stream edge with their crowns in waterlogged mud.

 Shelf : Plants for a shallow 14 – 22cm(6-9″) depth shelf: